 "Functional Threshold Power" (FTP) is a great measure for bike sessions and if you are looking to export your workouts to your GPS Training Device then this is what you will need to use.
-If you don't have a power meter you will need to train with Heart Rate or Rate of Perceived Exertion (RPE).
+If you don't have a power meter you can train using Heart Rate or Rate of Perceived Exertion (RPE).
 We include testing every 8 weeks to ensure you are training at the correct intensity.

 "Bike Threshold Heart Rate" is a great measure for steady state workouts, but it reacts too slowly during high intensity interval sessions.

 "Feel" also known as "Rate of Perceived Exertion" (RPE) is perfect for interval workouts (without power) and those who like to keep it simple.

 If you have the option to use several intensity measures, this is the order in which you should prioritise them: